o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 EACCESS

-  The user applicarion does not have the ability to establish a wormhole to the indicated target (or maybe any target).
+  The user application does not have the ability to establish a wormhole to the indicated target (or maybe any target).